Cet1999/Cet1999.github.io/YetAnotherDay.md

 As the lead designer, I designed all the gameplay and the narrative structure of the game.
 I also collaborated with the artist team to design and constructed the whole level of the game.

-As the lead programmer, I developed major functionalities of the game with Unreal Blueprint and C++, I also constructed an in-engine pipeline for the artist team so that they can add custom interactions to their model by just tagging their model, like "inspect", "Pickip", etc.
+As the lead programmer, I developed major functionalities of the game with Unreal Blueprint and C++, I also constructed an in-engine pipeline for the artist team so that they can add custom interactions to their model by just tagging their model, like "inspect", "Pickup", etc.

 ![](./img/YAD.png)